What is the shingles vaccine?

 How can I get the shingles vaccine?

-You can buy the shingles vaccine at some travel clinics or pharmacies for between $150-195.
-Some health insurance plans may cover the cost of the vaccine; check with your health care provider.
+You can buy the shingles vaccine at most travel clinics and pharmacies for about $200.
+Some health insurance plans may cover the cost of the vaccine; check with your provider.
 If you buy the vaccine at a travel clinic, a doctor or nurse on site will be able to immunize you.
-Some pharmacists in B.C. are also able to immunize.
+Most pharmacists in B.C. are also able to immunize.

-What are the benefits of getting the shingles vaccine?
+What are the benefits of the shingles vaccine?